CPATA will be closed on Monday, May 22 for Victoria Day.

 In July 2021, CPATA published a consultation paper outlining its proposed approach to the insurance requirement.
 Some licensees engaged with the details of the proposal, before the CPATA Board of Directors made its ultimate decision.
 Out of 16 insurance requirements the firm suggested, CPATA only selected 4, taking as light a touch as possible to minimize the burdens to practitioners, and ultimately clients.

-No. Licensees who do not provide services to the public (for example in-house pracitioners) are exempt from professional liability insurance requirements, regardless of which licence class they hold.
+No. Licensees who do not provide services to the public (for example in-house practitioners) are exempt from professional liability insurance requirements, regardless of whether they are a Class 1, 2 or 3 licensee.

 In considering the requirements for coverage, the CPATA Board of Directors was mindful of approaches adopted in the United Kingdom, which recognize that IP practice is global.